News

 KrASIA reports the goal as density comparable to 14 angstroms, or 1.4-nm-class processes, by 2031 through architecture, circuit design and system-level optimization.

-That distinction matters because Chinese chipmakers still face limits on advanced production tools under US and allied export controls.
+That difference changes the story because Chinese chipmakers still face limits on advanced production tools under US and allied export controls.

 If Huawei can validate performance gains through layout and signal-efficiency changes, it could ease some pressure on China's AI chip ecosystem.